-Beyond Meat Stock Surges to Start 2020: Restaurant Chains to the Rescue
+Beyond Meat Stock Surges: Restaurant Chains to the Rescue

 Beyond Meat stock is on the rise.
 In fact, shares have skyrocketed more than 60% in the first three weeks of 2020.
 The Los Angeles-based company is enjoying a market spike due to the recent push for more plant-based meat substitutes by restaurant chains.